Sponge Cake Recipe: Light and Fluffy Delight

 Sponge cake slices neatly stored in a glass container with a lid.

-Nutritional Information for Sponge cake recipe (Estimate)
+Nutritional Information (Estimate)

 • Calories: 150